cbuchner1/ccminer/README.txt

                           neoscrypt   use to mine FeatherCoin, Trezarcoin, Orbitcoin, etc nist5       use to mine TalkCoin
-                          penta       use to mine Joincoin / Pentablake phi         use to mine LUXCoin
+                          penta       use to mine Joincoin / Pentablake phi2        use to mine LUXCoin
                           polytimos   use to mine Polytimos
                           quark       use to mine Quarkcoin
                           qubit       use to mine Qubit